nturner2019/hs-code-club-jquery-selectors-basketball-philly-springside-chestn-f943/README.md

 });
 ```

-Save your changes to this file, reload the page in the browser, and try clicking on the basketball.
+Save your changes to this file, reload the page in the browser (it will reset all the balls)  , and try clicking on the basketball.
 If it flies through the air, you're good to go!
 Basketball done. &#10003;

 ### Step 8: